-Since The Grand Golf Club is technically a “public” course as part of The Grand Del Mar resort, it was on my “to do” list already in terms of my goal to play all the public regulation 18s in SoCal.
+Since The Grand Golf Club is technically a “semi-private” course as part of The Grand Del Mar resort, it was on my “to do” list already in terms of my goal to play all the public regulation 18s in SoCal.
 Still, it’s a pretty posh place with expensive rates and generally requires a stay at the resort to play the course.
 So an outing like this was the perfect excuse to play it at a relatively reasonable rate of $155.
 I stress “relatively” because it’s still quite expensive and more than I generally prefer to pay for a local round, but it’s a decent deal compared to what they’d normally charge here.

 From the moment you show up at the course, you can tell it’s a high-end place that caters to wealthier clientele who are used to being taken care of.
 The staff here is very friendly and overly helpful (almost uncomfortably so for a regular bloke like me).
 They really try to treat you well.
 The clubhouse and facilities are beautiful, as well, and the golf carts were very plush.

 As is the case with many luxury resort courses, they put a forecaddie with your group to provide a more “personal” touch rather than just a GPS system in the cart.
 Personally, I’m never quite as comfortable playing with a caddie, but our guy, Joe, was full of energy and information.
 Once we got into the flow of the round, he figured out our personalities and adjusted based on what each of us needed/wanted from him as a caddie.
 In that respect, he did a great job and I found myself more and more comfortable with his guidance as the round went on.